yadvendersingh/stock-trade-engine/README.md

 ```
 Enter order (format: BUY/SELL ticker quantity price): BUY Ticker_1 50 125.50
 ```
+### Order Books HashMap
+The custom hashmap is initialized with size of `MAX_TICKERS` and there are functions to add, get and delete order books based on the ticker value

 ### Automated Simulation
 Enter `n` when prompted for manual input to run an automated simulation with random orders.